 The point is: You should know who is in your house at the time of delivery and after the fact.
 A delivery person is walking through your house and can notice your valuables and always return later.

 So be careful.
 You should ask if your delivery company has CORI.
 I wouldn’t necessarily walk away if they weren’t, but I would secure my valuables beforehand.

 How Do They Prevent Damage to Your Home?

 We have a system.
-The lead driver will look at your home and will walk with you to point out any damages.
+The lead delivery team member will look at your home and will walk with you to point out any damages.
 Then he will video both before and after the delivery.

 You should do the same.

 Walk through your home before delivery.
 Watch the delivery and note every scratch left behind.

 Do not sign for a good delivery when there is damage.
 Most third-party deliveries from an internet company or box stores will not compensate any losses after the fact.

 The second worst day of my career involved water damage.
 We serviced a house on the Cape before they closed out for the season.